 - The Bourne Identity averts this with a telephone call to a hotel asking if they have a "John Michael Kane" staying there, and then specifying "Kane with a 'K'".

-- Kiss Kiss Bang Bang averts this when Perry briefs Harry on their assignment giving the name of his client as "Allison Ames, A-M-E-S."
+- Kiss Kiss Bang Bang averts this when Perry briefs Harry on their assignment giving the name of his client as "Allison Ames, A-M-E-S".

-- In the "Sci Fi Channel original movie" Scream of the Banshee, two characters watch a video clip of a man who mutters something that sounds like "bean see."
+- In the Syfy original movie Scream of the Banshee, two characters watch a video clip of a man who mutters something that sounds like "bean see."
 One of them jokes that it might be Spanish for "beans, yes" but the other promptly types it into a search engine and - in about two seconds - informs him that it's Gaelic for "banshee."
 The problem with this is that the "see" part of that Gaelic term is spelled "sidhe", and "bean sidhe" is in any case pronounced "banshee".
 There's no way she could have Googled it that quickly (if at all) if she didn't already know that.